Copyright © 2010-2020 Linux Foundation

 Initialize the Cross-Development Environment:

-You must source
+You must source the cross-development

 environment setup script to establish necessary environment